Looking for some easy fall decor? Here are 21 ideas for decorating with pinecones for your fall and Christmas decor (and they are free).

 I added a sprig of cedar and a noel banner to the pinecone and tied it onto the armillary.

-You could print any message (“joy” “peace” “winter”) for the new year instead of Noel.
+You could print any message (“joy” “peace” “winter” “fall”) for the holiday season instead of Noel.

 8. Add pinecones to mini drawers